Chalarangelo/mini.css/docs/v2/DEVLOG.md

 - Minor update to `input_control`'s code to fix a small problem with it.
 - Started developing `mini-lite` flavor (`lite`) as a very lightweight barebones base for the framework, using the default style for the most part.
 Size is under `5KB` for starters.
+- Updated `lite`, removed extra stuff, made it as simple as possible, still under `5KB`.
+- Tested `lite` using a quick demo in `Codepen` (*TODO* actually make a demo of it in a Codepen), no problems found, runs great.